psh150204/GMM-Bayesian/README.md

 # GMM-Bayesian
-Pytorch Implementation of Bayesian inference for GMM
+Python Implementation of Bayesian inference for GMM